magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Any all-caps words ("MAY", "MUST", etc) follow RFC2119 conventions.

     NOTE: there are several open questions / discussion points, some with corresponding "XXX" comments inline.
-See also "Discussion and Open Questions"
+See also [Discussion and Open Questions](#discussion)

 ## Philosophic Note